Call Us

 The signs and symptoms of bursitis typically develop near joints and include:

-- Localized Pain: Often sharp or aching, worsening with movement or pressure on the affected area.
+- Localized pain: Often sharp or aching, worsening with movement or pressure on the affected area.

 - Swelling: Especially visible and palpable in superficial bursae such as those near the elbow or knee.